Model An Application Using Puppet or Chef

 Create and Share an Artifact Repository for Puppet and include the metadata of the Puppet Master.

-Deploy the Application to invoke the Puppet Agent and set up the app.
+Deploy an Application to invoke the Puppet Agent and set up the app.

 Chef Deployment Process